k00unal/webcomponent-stenciljs/README.md

 Source code For tutorial for creating Web Components with Stencil js

-# This Tutorial has barches as chapter In This order:
+# This Tutorial has branches as steps In the following order:

 1. Default-Stencil-Setup
 2. Stencil-Sass